mschwld/nnn/README.md

 ## Introduction

 `nnn` is a full-featured terminal file manager.
-It's tiny, [extremely light and fast](https://github.com/jarun/nnn/wiki/Performance).
+It's tiny and nearly 0-config with an [incredible performance](https://github.com/jarun/nnn/wiki/Performance).

-`nnn` is also a disk usage analyzer, a fuzzy app launcher, a batch file renamer and a file picker.
-The [plugin repository](https://github.com/jarun/nnn/tree/master/plugins#nnn-plugins) has tons of plugins and plugin-specific documentation to extend the capabilities further.
+`nnn` is also a du analyzer, an app launcher, a batch renamer and a file picker.
+The [plugin repository](https://github.com/jarun/nnn/tree/master/plugins#nnn-plugins) has tons of plugins and documentation to extend the capabilities further.
+You can _plug_ new functionality _and play_ with a custom keybind instantly.
 There's an independent [(neo)vim plugin](https://github.com/mcchrish/nnn.vim).

-It runs smoothly on the Raspberry Pi, Termux [on Android](https://www.youtube.com/watch?v=AbaauM7gUJw), Linux, macOS, BSD, Cygwin and Linux subsystem for Windows. `nnn` works seamlessly with DEs and GUI utilities.
-It's nearly zero-config (with sensible defaults) and can be setup in less than 5 minutes.
+It runs smoothly on the Raspberry Pi, Termux [on Android](https://www.youtube.com/watch?v=AbaauM7gUJw), Linux, macOS, BSD, Cygwin, WSL and works seamlessly with DEs and GUI utilities.

-Add to that an awesome [Wiki](https://github.com/jarun/nnn/wiki)!
+Visit the [Wiki](https://github.com/jarun/nnn/wiki) for concepts, program usage, how-tos and troubleshooting.

 ## Features